How to Start Your Podcast Show

 This is your opportunity to finally start the podcast show you have been dreaming of!
 Whether it’s a business related podcast, or perhaps a passion project – or both – it’s time to take action to make it happen.

 This podcasting workshop is limited to a small number of students to allow for interaction and participation by the entire group.
 More than just a lecture, you will be able to ask questions and get the guidance you need to start a successful podcast show of your own.
-After completing the workshop, you will also have an opportunity to join a Podcast Mastermind group – providing you on-going access to support and learning opportunities from a community of other podcasters.

 Next Podcast Workshop Coming Soon!